ShikohWaweru/Nairobi-Bus-Network-Service-Reliability-Demand-Dashboard/README.md

 ### How to explore this project

 1. Download `Power_BI_Mini_Project.pbix` and open it in **Power BI Desktop** (free).
-2. The five source files live in `/data` — reconnect them via *Transform Data → Data source settings* if you want to refresh.
+2. The five source workbooks sit in the repo root — reconnect them via *Transform Data → Data source settings* if you want to refresh.
 3. Start on **Service Reliability**, filter to *Standard Bus* in the Bus Type slicer, and watch the on-time card drop.
 Then move to **Demand & Utilization** and filter to a weekday.

 ---